Céline Gounder, MD, ScM, FIDSA

 Why subscribe?

-I’m Dr. Céline Gounder—an internist, infectious disease physician, epidemiologist, and journalist—and I’ve spent my career at the intersection of science, policy, and public trust.
-I’ve worked in clinics and hospitals, in global health emergencies and domestic crises.
-I’ve reported from the field, advised policymakers, and translated evidence for the public when confusion carried real consequences.
-Public health and health policy isn’t abstract and wonky.
-It decides who gets protected, who gets left behind, and who pays the price for our collective blind spots.
+I’ve worked in clinics and hospitals, through global health emergencies and domestic crises.
+I’ve reported from the field, advised policymakers, and helped translate complex evidence for the public when confusion carried real consequences.

 My Bio